abbgrade/RssFilter/README.md

 # RSS Filter

-This RSS filter works with your existing RSS workflow and tool.
+This RSS filter works with your existing RSS app of choice.
-You can remove sponsored content or unwanted catagories by replacing the feed URL by a custom URL to your Azure Function that filters the feed on demand using a simple configuration file.
+You can remove sponsored content or unwanted catagories by replacing the feed URL by a custom URL to your Azure Function, that filters the feed on demand using a simple configuration file.

 Create for every custom feed a configuration in a Azure Blob Storage Container.
 See the [example configuration](./example/heise-ticker.xml).

 ## Installation and Deployment

+The installation needs three steps.

+1. Setup of the Azure Resources
+2. Deployment of the Azure Function App
+3. Configuration of the RSS filter configurations

 ### Azure Resources

-The Azure resources can be created using the [ARM template](./azuredeploy.json).
+- The Azure resources can be created using the [ARM template](./azuredeploy.json)
+- Alternatively this can be done in the Azure Portal.
+You need a Azure Function App and a additional Azure Blob Storage Account.
+Application Insights is not necessary.

 ### Azure Function App